-Pseudoaddiction produces similar behaviors to drug addiction, including substance misuse and attempts to attain a drug or drugs.
-It can affect people who are not getting the correct treatment or management for their pain.
-However, it is not an official diagnostic term.
+Pseudoaddiction can resemble drug addiction, as it involves substance misuse and attempts to obtain drugs.
+It can happen when people are not getting appropriate treatment for their pain.
+It is not an official diagnosis.

 People first used the term pseudoaddiction in 1989 to describe a phenomenon that can occur in people with untreated or under-treated pain.
 Pseudoaddiction affects people with legitimate pain that pain medications such as opioids could help treat.
 It occurs either when they do not receive a prescription for proper pain medications or when the prescribed dosage of these medications is too low to manage their pain.